starts at the base of the White Cliffs, a few miles outside the eastern boundary of Zion National Park

 The track heads south through flattish woodland, drops into a rocky creek and follows it a way, turns right, up a sandy slope to the edge of a big side canyon, then descends, winding around the head of the canyon down to more sandy land on the far side.
 The track, now just a sandy ATV trail, eventually turns west and back north but the shortest route to Poverty Wash is to leave the track once past of the end of a high ridge on the right, then walk in a (mostly) straight line, initially due west then veering to the north, reaching the Poverty drainage after 2.5 miles.
 A good map is necessary for this.
 The route is up the side of the valley towards a small plateau, the southerly continuation of the high ridge, down the other side and across a minor canyon then up a slope and on to the flat, tree-covered Poverty Plateau - no landmarks here to aid navigation, but the land eventually drops down, quite steeply to the next canyon, Poverty Wash; the entry point to aim for is just a little east of a place marked 5025 feet on the topographic map.

 Turning downstream, the creek enters a good but short slot, widens a little then has better, longer, deeper narrows, which open out again then for half a mile the wash stays enclosed but without any more proper slot sections, just shallow channels and occasional small drop offs.
 There are many climb out routes at either side though the cliffs remain sheer and vertical much of the way.
 Easy progress is stopped one mile before the Virgin River junction by a dryfall of about 40 feet, below which is a good, dark slot.
-The drop can be rappelled, or bypassed on the left side, either by scrambling down a straight, steep, sandy chute in a crack in the cliffs after a few hundred meters or by traversing less steep slopes a bit further on.
+The drop can be rappelled, or bypassed on the left side, either by scrambling down a straight, steep, sandy chute in a crack in the cliffs after several hundred feet or by traversing less steep slopes a bit further on.

 Directly beneath the drop off, water seeps from various places in the walls creating a small stream which then flows through a cool, dark, twisty slot for 400 feet or so, opening out into a pretty, narrow ravine with trees and bushes beside the creek and much wildlife - lizards, snakes, frogs and fish.
 The stream trickles over small waterfalls, cascades and pools, all very picturesque and tranquil.
 The water is clear, good for drinking, and the canyon walls are deep red in color, staying close together until the wash meets Parunuweap Canyon just west of a short enclosed section - part of the lengthy entrenched gorge known as The Barracks.
 This region offers various options for continuation hikes up or down the Virgin river, such as along two straight side canyons that join from the south after a short walk upstream, both with clear streams running though narrow, overgrown channels and perhaps with slots beyond.